Why does not the nose breathe during pregnancy?

 What if my nose does not breathe during pregnancy?

-Future mums can not be treated with the usual habitways and self-prescribing vasoconstrictive drugs.
-Careless use of such drops leads to an increase in pressure, which is dangerous for a woman and for the development of a baby.
-Burying 1-2 drops is possible only in exceptional cases, for example, to facilitate breathing at night.
-If you are troubled by nasal congestion during pregnancy, use the following recommendations:
+Expectant mothers should not treat their nose with the usualmethods and prescribe vasoconstrictor drugs for yourself.
+Careless use of such drops leads to increased pressure, which is dangerous for both the woman and the baby's development.
+You can instill 1-2 drops only in exceptional cases, for example, to ease breathing at night.
+If you suffer from nasal congestion during pregnancy, use the following recommendations:

 With frequent bleeding from the noseconsult with your doctor, and if there are no contraindications, start taking vitamin C regularly.
 If folk methods of treatment do not help to get rid of stuffiness, the cause of excessive edema of the mucosa should be clarified by the treating doctor.
 Only he will be able to choose therapy, adequately assessing the condition of a pregnant woman.